-It is extremely important that the Office for International Students & Scholars has the required information necessary to process the immigration documents in a timely manner.
-There are 2 J-1 request forms— one for the visitor to complete and another for the requesting department— that are required.
+It is extremely important that the Office for International Students and Scholars has the required information necessary to process the immigration documents in a timely manner.
+There are two J-1 request forms that are required, one for the visitor to complete and another for the requesting department.
 Both forms can be found on our forms page.
-These two completed forms and the following supporting documents MUST accompany the request:
+These two completed forms and the following supporting documents must accompany the request:

 - Passport Identity Page photocopy